Responsible Travel: Our Vision

 - Hotels in cities and towns are encouraged to engage the ‘homeless’ or individual garbage collectors.
 They collect and sell the garbage to recyclers.

-We assess our partners’ impact, quality of relationships, partner sustainability evaluation during our regular test and training trips, and guest reviews.
+We assess our partners’ impact, quality of relationships, and partner sustainability evaluation during our regular test and training trips and guest reviews.

 We encourage our customers to interact with the host communities while extending the benefits to their economies.

 - Preserving cultural heritage